sdsu-comp526/fall25/_sources/lectures/module2-1_intro_to_fortran.md

-# 23) Introduction to Fortran
+# 3) Introduction to Fortran

 ## Last time:
-- Community Projects
-- Final Project overview
+- Introduction to Linux

 ## Today:
  1. How to compile a Fortran program